hummingbot/hummingbot/documentation/docs/strategies/cross-exchange-market-making.md

 | **active_order_canceling** | `True` or `False`<br/>If enabled (parameter set to `True`), Hummingbot will cancel that become unprofitable based on the `min_profitability` threshold.
 If this is set to `False`, Hummingbot will allow any outstanding orders to expire, unless `cancel_order_threshold` is reached.
 | **cancel_order_threshold** | An amount expressed in decimals (i.e. input of `0.01` corresponds to 1%), which can be 0 or negative.<br/>When active order canceling is set to `False`, if the profitability of an order falls below this threshold, Hummingbot will cancel an existing order and place a new one, if possible.
 This allows the bot to cancel orders when paying gas to cancel (if applicable) is a better than incurring the potential loss of the trade.
 | **limit_order_min_expiration** | An amount in seconds, which is the minimum duration for any placed limit orders. _Default value: 130 seconds_.
-| **top_depth_tolerance** | An amount in base currency, which is the specifies how much deep you want to go to calculate the top bid and ask.
-This is used for getting the top bid and ask, ignoring dust orders on top of the order book. _Default value: 0_.
+| **top_depth_tolerance** | This is used for getting the top bid and ask, ignoring dust orders on top of the order book.
+It is specified in base currency units. *Example: If you have a top depth tolerance of `0.01 ETH`, then while calculating the top bid, you exclude orders starting from the top until the sum of orders excluded reaches `0.01 ETH`.*  _Default value: 0_.